Extra (American TV program): History

-On May 8, 2019, Telepictures announced a revamp for the program's 26th season, starting September 9, 2019; former Access Hollywood host Billy Bush will join as co-host, replacing Mario Lopez—who himself will move to rival Access Hollywood.
-It will also move to The Burbank Studios in Burbank, California where Access had previously been based.
+On May 8, 2019, Telepictures announced a retool for the program's 26th season, which premiered on September 9, 2019; former Access Hollywood host Billy Bush joined as co-host, replacing Mario Lopez, who himself moved to rival Access Hollywood.
+It also moved to The Burbank Studios in Burbank, California where Access had previously filmed.
 In the months before, Telepictures had signed an agreement with Fox Television Stations to move the series in a number of major top-10 to top-50 markets to syndication on Fox stations, ending a long-term agreement with NBC Owned Television Stations to syndicate the series to NBC's owned and operated stations.

 On July 31, 2019, Calloway was terminated from Extra after a number of sexual harassment and assault allegations not involving show staff surfaced (he had previously been suspended earlier in February).

-With Bush's arrival, the series was expected to be retitled Extra Extra for the new season (the show's title theme had long had "Extra!...Extra!" as its main focal point and as a regular segment, supporting the possible change in branding); however like the same issues the series ran into in 1994, it ran into legal issues preventing the change.
-ExtraExtra Show Daily, an entertainment industry expo trade magazine, had utilized the title since 1997 as a registered trademark.
+For season 26, the series was planned to be retitled Extra Extra (the show's title theme had long had "Extra!...Extra!" as its main focal point and as a regular segment, supporting the possible change in branding); however the planned renaming was prevented by legal issues from ExtraExtra Show Daily, an entertainment industry expo trade magazine, as it had utilized the title since 1997 as a registered trademark.
 EESD owner Sandra Driggin notified Telepictures about possible confusion with her publication, a week before the show's premiere, and threatened legal action if the show aired as Extra Extra.
-Telepictures ultimately decided to retain the Extra name as-is, as the show's staff had not really taken up the new name behind the scenes during off-air rehearsals with Bush.
+Telepictures ultimately decided to retain the Extra name as-is, as the show's staff had not been used to the name change behind the scenes during off-air rehearsals with Bush.
 On April 11, 2023, it was announced that the series was renewed for a 30th season.
 On January 22, 2024, it was announced that the series was renewed for a 31st season.

 On March 17, 2025, the series was renewed for a 32nd season.
 Two months after, Bush announced his departure as host at conclusion of the 31st season.
-In August, Derek Hough was announced as Bush's successor; he made his hosting debut during the 32nd season premiere on September 8, 2025.
+In August, Derek Hough was announced as Bush's successor; he began hosting during the 32nd season premiere on September 8, 2025.